modernice/goes/docs/tutorial/12-testing.md

 # 12. Testing

 One of the best things about event sourcing is how testable it is.
-Aggregates are pure in-memory state machines — no databases, no network calls.
+Aggregates are pure in-memory state machines that don't touch databases or the network.
 You can test them by raising events and asserting state.

 ## `gtest`